Relating flat connections and polylogarithms on higher genus Riemann surfaces: Introduction

 \subsection{Organization}

 The remainder of this paper is organized as follows.
 Section \ref{sec:2} is dedicated to a review of flat connections on Riemann surfaces of arbitrary genus.
 We discuss the meromorphic multiple-valued connection $d-\cK_\text{E}$ introduced in \cite{Enriquez:2011}, and the non-meromorphic but single-valued and modular-invariant connection $d-\cJ_\text{DHS}$ of \cite{DHS:2023}, and their respective restriction to genus-one surfaces.
 In section \ref{sec:3} and section \ref{sec:4} we present the two announced constructions of a relation between $d-\cK_\text{E}$ and $d-\cJ_\text{DHS}$ given by the composition of a gauge transformation and an automorphism of the Lie algebra $\mg$.
+The two pairs of a gauge transformation and an automorphism will be shown to be inverses of one another in section \ref{sec:new5}.
 In section \ref{sec:5} we relate the two associated spaces of polylogarithms.
-For some of the results in the main text, the proofs are relegated to appendices \ref{App:flatconn}, \ref{sec:C} and \ref{sec:cor}.
+For some of the results in the main text, the proofs are relegated to appendices \ref{sec:C} and \ref{sec:cor}.
 Explicit expressions for the relation between the connections are worked out to low orders in appendix \ref{sec:A}, and the structure of the general construction is provided in appendix \ref{sec:B}.